National Member Meeting

 Campus of the future – dilemmas for universities

-Prof Alexandra den Heijer
+Prof Alexandra den Heijer, Delft University of Technology

 Professor Alexandra den Heijer (Delft University of Technology, The Netherlands) is an internationally recognised expert on university campuses and public real estate.
 She will explore how universities can manage their campuses as strategic assets while navigating key dilemmas: hybrid working and studying, fluctuating student numbers, the shortage of student housing, and the need for sustainable, healthy environments.
 Drawing on TU Delft’s research and international best practice, her talk highlights how data, design, and innovation are helping institutions create inspiring, functional, and resource-efficient campuses that meet both academic and societal goals.